 Simulating Coin Tossing: Game of Chance

-Simulation provides a straight forward way of approximately probabilities.
-For simulating a Game of chance of coin tossing, one simulates a particular random experiment (coin tossing, dice roll, and/or card drawing) a large number of times, and a probability of an outcome is approximated by the relative frequency of the outcome in the repeated experiments.
+Simulation provides a straightforward way of approximating probabilities.
+For simulating a Game of chance of coin tossing, one simulates a particular random experiment (coin tossing, dice roll, and/or card drawing) a large number of times.
+The probability of an outcome is approximated by the relative frequency of the outcome in the repeated experiments.

 The use of simulation experiments to better understand probability patterns is called the Monte Carlo Method.